BEST STARTS FOR KIDS

 Now if I hadn't been watching for that particular sound I likely would have missed it.
 But for me it was the sign that my three-and-a-half month old, wanted to communicate with me.
 And it changed how I related to him.

-But this is where the real benefits of early language became obvious.
+And this is where the real benefits of early language became obvious.
 As a toddler he began to learn things very rapidly and often independently.

 Is it possible if you assist your child to develop early language they can communicate using words and therefore don't need to resort to tantrums to express large emotions?